airqo-platform/AirQo-api/src/workflows/README.md

 sh run-workflows-only.sh
 ```

-Note: You may need to run this command to initialize your Cloud shell if you haven't already or if you're facing authentication errors.
+Note: You may need to run this command to initialize your Cloud shell if you haven't already or if you're facing authentication errors: `export LD_LIBRARY_PATH=/usr/local/lib`
-`export LD_LIBRARY_PATH=/usr/local/lib`

-### Access Preview.
+### Access Preview

 Access the web preview in your Browser by clicking on the web preview button and proceed to login.